-- 1. Upon a timely request or sua sponte, an examiner may reconsider a determination based on the existing evidential record.
-A request for reconsideration is not timely if filed after the period for appealing the examiner determination expires. - 2.
+- 1. Upon a party's timely request or ((sua sponte)) on the examiner's own motion, an examiner may reconsider a determination based on the existing evidential record.
+A request for reconsideration is not timely if filed after the appeal deadline ((period for appealing the examiner determination expires)). - 2.
 A motion for reconsideration is not a prerequisite to appealing an examiner determination.
-However, a motion filed prior to the expiration of the appeal period stays the appeal period until the examiner rules on the motion. - 3.
+However, a motion filed ((prior to the expiration of the appeal period)) by the appeal deadline stays the appeal period until the examiner rules on the motion. - 3.
 The examiner may grant the motion if the movant shows that the examiner's determination was based in whole or in part on erroneous information or failed to comply with existing laws, regulations, or adopted policies, or shows that a procedural error prevented consideration of directly affected persons' interests.